EssentialsX/Essentials/CONTRIBUTING.md

 Contributing to EssentialsX
 ===========================

 Want to help improve EssentialsX?
-There are numerous ways you can contribute to the project.
+There are several ways you can support and contribute to the project.

 If you'd like to make a financial contribution to the project, you can join our [Patreon](https://www.patreon.com/essentialsx/), or to make a one-off donation you can visit our [Ko-fi page](https://ko-fi.com/essentialsx).
 If you can't make a